marcolaux/xps7590-i9-linux/README.md

 systemctl enable krstresume
 ```

-DELL BIOS based fan control will be disabled and custom fan control will take over.
+DELL BIOS based fan control (thanks to @TomFreudenberg: https://github.com/TomFreudenberg/dell-bios-fan-control) will be disabled and custom fan control will take over.
 The configs in /etc/i8kmon.conf prevent the fans to start while doing basic tasks and watching videos (until 60°C).

 ### Undervolt (careful)